Skip to Content

 Your itinerary for this day could look like this: visit Thingvellir National Park (+ Silfra snorkeling if that’s your thing), don’t miss Öxarárfoss at Thingvellir, Geysir area, Gullfoss waterfall, late lunch at Fridheimar Tomato Farm, (maybe Secret Lagoon), Kerid Crater.
 Drive to Hella and visit a local pool in the evening instead of going to Secret Lagoon – see below.

-Where to stay: There are many accommodations in the Golden Circle area, but probably the best location for this itinerary would be staying in Hella town along the south coast.
+There are many accommodations in the Golden Circle area, but one of the best locations for this itinerary is Hella Town along the south coast.
 It’s close to the Golden Circle and in the direction of the places that you’ll be visiting next.

-There are quite some accommodations and good facilities in and near Hella and also a nice public swimming pool.
-This is also a great place to stay if you want to take a day trip to the Icelandic highlands the next day – see below.
-So you could stay in Hella for two nights and not have to change hotels every night.
+There are several good accommodation options and other facilities in Hella, including a nice public swimming pool.
+This is also a great place to stay if you want to take a day trip to the Icelandic Highlands the next day – see below.
+So you could stay in Hella for two nights.

 TIP: The nicest luxury hotel in this area is Hotel Ranga.
-On a mid-range budget, check out Stracta Hotel Hella (some rooms here have private hot tubs!) or Loa’s Nest (one of the top picks in the area).
-Here you can find the best deals for all Hella accommodation.
+On a mid-range budget, check out Stracta Hotel Hella (some rooms here have private hot tubs!), and on a lower budget – Loa’s Nest.

 DAY 4: Heimaey Island or Icelandic Highlands